-Watering eyes occur if too many tears are produced or if they cannot drain away properly.
+Watering eyes occur if too many tears are produced or they can't drain away properly.

 See your GP or optician if you have persistent watering eyes or any lumps or swelling around your eyes.